filecoin-project/lotus-docs/content/en/storage-providers/operate/addresses.md

 Clean up the tasks required for your worker address by setting your control addresses to perform pre-commits, commits, publish deals and terminate.
 By default, the worker address will act as a fallback address if any of the control addresses are out of funds.
 See .lotusminer `config.toml` for more information.

-1. Create two control addresses.
+1. Create five control addresses.
 Control addresses can be any _type_ of address: `secp256k1 ` or `bls`:

    ```shell with-output
    lotus wallet new bls